Mehta-g1/Employee-Management-System/README.md

 ## 👨‍💼 Project Title
 **Employee Management System**
 Built with 🐍 Python + 📊 Streamlit + 🗄️ MySQL
-A user-friendly web-based dashboard for managing employee data, developed by students of MIT, Meerut in collaboration with Edunet Foundation.
+A user-friendly web-based dashboard for managing employee data, developed by students of MIT, Meerut.

 ---